 Lake Garda has many lovely towns worth calling home for a while, each with a different atmosphere and entertainment options.

-Cinque Terre – the rainbow colored UNESCO towns that seem out of a fairy tale book
+Liguria – and its rainbow-colored towns that seem out of a fairy tale book

 Cinque Terre is one of the most famous areas in the whole of Italy, known for colorful villages perched on cliffs plunging into the sea.

-They are not the first place that comes to mind when looking for family friendly places in Italy however, they are a wonderful and it is entirely possible to visit and enjoy them with little children in tow!
+They are not the first place that comes to mind when looking for family-friendly places in Italy however, they are wonderful and it is entirely possible to visit and enjoy them with little children in tow: they are stroller unfriendly but kids are very welcome here and well looked after!

-They are a wonderful place to visit in Italy with kids because they mix beautiful and romantic atmospheres parents will love with fun things such (small) beaches and nice playground.
+They are a wonderful place to visit in Italy with kids because they mix beautiful and romantic atmospheres parents will love with fun things such (small) beaches and nice playgrounds.

 Tuscany – the home of countryside and towns so beautiful your family will never want to leave